hervegirod/voskjavafork/README.md

 * don't distribute  the dlls inside the jar file.
 Now it is necessary to specify the directory to use for the native libraries
 * distribute the livrary with the JNA libraries
 * port the Sphynx mechanism to handle microphone input
+* add new enum states for the log level

 # Models
 Ready-to-use vosk models are available at https://alphacephei.com/vosk/models.
 The default model directpry only contains